 Private and Public Victories

-Once you have some understanding and mastery of yourself (the three habits of Private Victory), move on to Habits 4, 5, and 6 – the three habits of Public Victory.
+Once you have some understanding and mastery of yourself (the three habits of Private Victory), move on to Habits 4, 5, and 6 of the 7 Habits of Highly Effective People – the three habits of Public Victory.

 Habit 4: Think Win-Win